ipatix/agbplay/README.md

 - `pcm-resampling-algo` and `pcm-fixed-rate-resampling-algo`
 - `song-track-limit`: Limit the number of tracks the engine can play.
   Useful for games which have an engine limit, but the song contain more tracks than the engine can handle.
+- `songs`: This is again an array which contains all the playlist's songs.
+  Format is pretty straight forward.
+There is an `index` property and a `name` property for each song.

 #### Sound formatting notes